Prosus Ventures leads $30 million investment in Indian agritech startup DeHaat – TechCrunch

 Only about a third of the yields Indian farmers produce reaches the big markets, according to industry estimates.
 It’s traditionally proven immensely difficult for farmers to find buyers for their produce.

-Once the season is over, DeHaat helps farmers sell their yields to bulk buyers such as business-to-business marketplace Udaan, Reliance Fresh, and food delivery firm Zomato.
+Once the season is over, DeHaat helps farmers sell their yields to bulk buyers such as business-to-business marketplace Udaan, Reliance Fresh and food delivery firm Zomato.

 The 10-year-old startup has also developed a database of crop tests and uses artificial intelligence to provide farmers with free-of-cost personalized advisory on what they should sow in a season.
 DeHaat also helps farmers secure working capital through partnership with hundreds of institutional firms.